dmsc/fastbasic/manual.md

                   right.
 - `+` `-`      : positive / negative.

-For example, an expression like
+For example, an expression like:
 `1 + 2 * 3 - 4 * -5` is evaluated in
 the following order: